 The Karelian Bear Dog is a medium-sized spitz with a dense coat, but his standards are closer to that of non-spitz dogs such as the Samoyed and Siberian Husky, though the similarities end there.
 Bred to hunt large, aggressive game by himself, his build reflects his duties.
 He is a silent hunter, and only barks once the game is stopped or treed.
 Working with an experienced hunter, he communicates the type of animal he has located by the sound of his bark.
 Though he can demonstrate self-control around people, his fighting spirit surfaces around other dogs and can be difficult to handle.
 His spirit easily turns into aggression, as Karelian Bear Dogs love a challenge.

 Club Contact Details

 Beyond regular weekly grooming, the occasional bath will keep your Karelian Bear Dog clean and looking his best.
 Grooming can be a wonderful bonding experience for you and your pet.
-Their strong fast-growing nails should be trimmed regularly with a nail clipper or grinder to avoid overgrowth, splitting and cracking.
-Their ears should be checked regularly to avoid a buildup of wax and debris which can result in an infection.
+The strong, fast-growing nails should be trimmed regularly with a nail clipper or grinder to avoid overgrowth, splitting, and cracking.
+Their ears should be checked regularly to avoid a buildup of wax and debris, which can result in infection.
 Teeth should be brushed regularly.

-Options for exercise include play time in the backyard, preferably fenced, or taken for walks several times a day.
-Exercise can also come in the form of indoor activities, like hide-and-seek, chasing a ball rolled along the floor, or teaching them new tricks.
+Options for exercise include play time in the backyard, preferably fenced, orwalks several times a day.
+Exercise can also come in the form of indoor activities, like hide-and-seek, chasing a ball rolled along the floor, or learning new tricks.
 Certain outdoor activities like swimming, hiking, and retrieving balls or flying discs can provide a good outlet for expending energy.
 If you live in an apartment, even short walks in the hallways can give your dog some exercise, especially during inclement weather.
-Training for dog sports like agility, obedience and rally can also be a great way to give your dog exercise.
+Training for dog sports like agility, obedience, and rally can also be a great way to give your dog exercise.